andrewshawcare/andrewshawcare.github.io/content/requests/context/index.md

 We must define [boundaries](./boundaries.md) to determine where the path may lie.

-We must define [constraints](./constraints.md) to focus our activity.
+We must define [constraints](./constraints.md) to govern our action.